Fastcode/VisualMesh/readme/flavour/view.md

 In this case, you can use the keys field in the dataset to remap the features from multiple views back to a single input.

 ## Monoscopic
-Monoscopic view is the traditional single camera visual mesh mode with no fancy multi camera options.
+The monoscopic view is the traditional single-camera visual mesh mode with no fancy multi-camera options.
 There is no configuration for this view and it does not impact the keys required by other flavour components.

 ### Dataset Keys